agreaves-ms/OSMO/CONTRIBUTING.md

   * Exercise caution when selecting the source and target branches for the PR.
     Note that versioned releases of OSMO OSS are posted to `release/` branches of the upstream repo.
   * Creation of a PR creation kicks off the code review process.
-  * At least one OSMO engineer will be assigned for the review.
+  * The OSMO engineering team will automatically be assigned for the review.
-  * While under review, mark your PRs as work-in-progress by prefixing the PR title with [WIP].
+  * Two OSMO engineers must approve your PR before it can be merged.

-4. Since there is no CI/CD process in place yet, the PR will be accepted and the corresponding issue closed only after adequate testing has been completed, manually, by the developer and/or OSMO engineer reviewing the code.
+4. PR Checks must pass before your work can be merged.
+The relevant checks will be run once an OSMO engineer manually triggers CI/CD.

 #### Signing Your Work